 Not only does the lender look at your financials, they’ll also check out the actual home you’re purchasing.
 Some types of loans require the house to be in a certain condition, which can take rehabilitation projects off the table.

 Before making an offer, check with your lender on what types of properties you can consider to avoid making an offer you can’t follow through on.
-The property’s appraisal also need to come in at or above your loan amount, because a lender is not able to loan more than the appraisal value.
+The property’s appraisal also needs to come in at or above your loan amount, because a lender is not able to loan more than the appraisal value.

 Can you get a mortgage with bad credit?